AlgyJr/ios_guides/Table-View-Quickstart.md

 in the table.

 #### Segue to another view controller
-A common behavior when a row is selected is to push a new view controller with details about that row.
+A common behavior when a row is selected, is to push a new view controller with details about that row.
 You can do this in a storyboard by control-dragging from the cell and selecting the appropriate segue under the `Selection Segue` section.